smchargue/theHandshakeGuy/index.md

-# Hello World
-This will be my long overdue blog site.
+This is the index file of what will be my long overdue blog site.